gr8kingg/vista-control/readme.md

 | vn-q3w2      | go to cue 3 on cuelist 2 |
 | vn-q0w2      | go to next queue on cuelist 2 |
 | vn-k0w2      | release cuelist 2 |

+If you wish to have a slide hold off on playing the queued up next slide commands, add 'vm-h' to the slide If you wish to have a slide clear the queued up next slide commands, add 'vm-e' to the slide

 ## Send a midi command before the current video ends
 Change the prefix to 've-' <br/>